West Bengal State Co-Operative Bank: Operations

-The WBCCB is registered as a Apex Co-operative Society along with its counterpart The West Bengal State Agricultural and Rural Development Bank Ltd. for the state of West Bengal.
+The WBCCB is registered as an Apex Co-operative Society along with its counterpart The West Bengal State Agricultural and Rural Development Bank Ltd. for the state of West Bengal.
 Its primary area of operation is to provide short term agricultural loans, control of District Central Cooperative Banks, financing of PACS.
 It also includes a range of services to the sector, including locker facilities, bank guarantee, bills, letter of credit, insurance, ancillary services, deposit schemes and loan schemes.
 The Bank is financed by NABARD and the Department of Cooperation, West Bengal.
 The Bank is based in Kolkata, West Bengal.

 Elections

 As per the West Bengal Cooperative Societies Act, 2006 the Government may initiate election for the appointment of directors.
 Elections are done by the Cooperative Election Commission for every five years.